ttlew/conversation/dialog-build.md

     ![Shows a user ask about the sauce recipe.
 The response is, I'll take it to my grave'.](images/sauce.png)

-    After responding to the digression, the prompt associated with the next empty slot is displayed.
+    After responding to the digression, the prompt associated with the current empty slot is displayed.

     This condition is triggered if the user provides input that matches the handler conditions at any time during the dialog node flow up until the node-level response is displayed.
 1.  **Add a node-level response**.
-    The node-level response can summarize the information you collected.
+    This node-level response is not executed until after all of the required slots are filled.
+You can add a response that summarizes the information you collected.
 For example, "A `$size` pizza is scheduled for delivery at `$time`.
 Enjoy!"

 1.  **Add logic that resets the slot context variables**.
     As you collect answers from the user per slot, they are saved in context variables.
 You can use the context variables to pass the information to another node or to an application or external service for use.
 However, after passing the information, you must set the context variables to null to reset the node so it can start collecting information again.
 You cannot null the context variables within the current node because the service will not exit the node until the required slots are filled.
 Instead, consider using one of the following methods: